Antonio Alegre: Biography

-The club's improved finances led to its revival, and Boca emerged victorious in a number of coveted tournaments in subsequent years, including the 1989 Supercopa Sudamericana, the 1990 Recopa Sudamericana, the Campeonato de Apertura and Copa Master de Supercopa (1992), and the Copa de Oro Nicolás Leoz in 1993.
+The club did not enjoy any major sporting success: no Copa Libertadores or League title was won during the period, only minor tournaments, including the 1989 Supercopa Sudamericana, the 1990 Recopa Sudamericana, and Copa Master de Supercopa (1992), and the Copa de Oro Nicolás Leoz in 1993.
 The team invested increasingly large sums to acquire players who could strengthen the team, of whom few would remain, however; among his best investments was that of Carlos Fernando Navarro Montoya, who would play for Boca in 396 games, and was instrumental in number of the team's titles in that era.
 Alegre also stepped up efforts to acquire players from lower divisions, and among these a number became important contributors.
 These included Diego Latorre, Walter Pico, and Rodolfo Arruabarrena.

 Alegre and Heller were defeated by Mauricio Macri on December 3, 1995, and the Alegre-Heller administration stepped down.
+After their departure, the club won various titles including several Copa Libetadores, Intercontinental trophies and League titles.
 The treasurer during their last term, Pedro Pompilio, was elected president of the team following Macri's election as Mayor of Buenos Aires in 2007, and both the late Pedro Pompilio and his successor, Jorge Amor Ameal, who was also part of the Alegre's management board, continued Alegre's policy of acquiring players from less prominent teams.